 Our ultimate accountability goes to the children, educators and parents in Thailand for the work implemented by Starfish Education and to all the individuals living in the communities served by the initiatives and programs supported by Firetree Philanthropy.

 Francesco, as Dick's successor, is the Trusts’ protector, and he is ultimately responsible to ensure the Trusts’ values and vision are shared by every member of the team as well as embedded in every initiative we develop.

-Francesco is also ultimately accountable for the legal compliance and effective governance of all the organizations associated with Firetree Trust and plays a direct role in our assets management, co-leading the development of a value-aligned fund, the New Spirit Fund that will launch in mid 2021.
+Francesco is also ultimately accountable for the legal compliance and effective governance of all the organizations associated with Firetree Trust and plays a direct role in our assets management, co-leading the development of a value-aligned fund, the New Spirit Capital Fund that will launch in mid 2021.

 Richard P. Haugland ("Dick") was an incredibly generous man who supported hundreds of thousands of people through various projects and organizations in Nepal, the Philippines, Cambodia, Laos, Myanmar, India and Thailand.
 With his company, Molecular Probes (founded with his wife, Rosaria) he invented some of the most effective fluorescent dyes used in laboratories around the world (the Alexa Fluor dyes remain a best seller).
 When he sold the company in 2003 he transferred a very significant sum into his foundation, the Richard P. Haugland Foundation, and kept adding assets to it until his death in October 2016.

 Those who knew Dick agree that he was a kind, naive genius.
 No matter what language, cultural and religious difference there might be, he connected with children.
 He loved teaching and developing curricula and he was brilliant at that.